onestardao/WFGY/TensionUniverse/EventHorizon/README.md

 An internal label for hard and foundational problems that can be encoded with observables and falsifiable patterns.

 **Q3.
 How is this related to WFGY and TU AI?**
 This folder is the public spec that can be used to test and audit reasoning behavior.
-The production TU AI system and WFGY 3.0 commercial runtime are out of scope here.
+The production TU AI system and WFGY 3.0 runtime are out of scope here, but must obey these charters and encodings.

 **Q4.
 Why should I trust definitions will not be changed quietly?**
 You do not need personal trust.
 The rules are structural.
 Version 1 is frozen once tagged and any version 2 changes require explicit versioning.

 **Q5.
 Does the framework assume answers in advance?**
 It is designed to forbid baking in an answer bit.
 If you find any implicit assumption, report it.

+**Q6.
+Can I use this TXT engine in my own research, tools or posts?**
+Yes.
+The project is MIT licensed.
+If it helps you, a link back and a GitHub star are always appreciated, but the core intent is that you can adopt the tension language as shared infra.

 ---